ibm-watson-data-lab/cloudant-food-tracker/part-2/README.md

 1. In the Permissions tab, find the access control settings at the top of the page.
 1. Find the row for your new API key, for example, *facringediftedgentlerrad*.
 1. Check the columns for *Reader*, *Writer*, and *Replicator*.
-1. Uncheck the column for *Admin*.
+1. Ensure that the column for *Admin* is not checked.

 ![Grant permissions to the new API key](media/dashboard-05-permissions@2x.png '; border')